 Citizens for Animal Protection realizes how difficult it can be to give up a pet.
 That is why we try every resource at our disposal to place the animals that are brought to us.
-CAP's adoption rate is three times the national average and among the higest in the state.
+CAP's adoption rate continues to be over 94%.
 However, due to the pet overpopulation crisis, the sad reality is that not all animals find homes and some are euthanized.
 CAP is a "Managed Intake" Shelter which means that we do not euthanize animals to make room for more animals, because of breed, or how long they stay at the shelter.
 If we have space for an animal we will take it and as long as the animal is healthy and has a good temperament, the animal will stay at CAP until adopted.
-Unfortunately, it does become necessary to euthanize some animals that are suffering from injuries, contagious disease and severe aggression.
+Unfortunately, it does become necessary to euthanize some animals that are suffering from injuries, contagious diseases, and severe aggression.

 Upon arrival at CAP, your animal will be evaluated and it will be determined if he/she is a candidate for our adoption program.
 If the staff determines at intake that your pet is not a candidate for adoption you may take the animal back home with you or try other humane alternatives and agencies.
 If you choose to surrender the animal, a complete assessment will be given to determine adoptability.

 If you have reached the decision to surrender your pet to CAP, please print out the appropriate personality form and bring with you.
 This form gives us valuable information which can help us find your pet a new home.

 The fees shown below are the minimum that we require for each animal dropped off.
 Donations to help cover additional common costs related to sheltering animals are greatly appreciated.

 CAP is a non-profit organization and we rely on your surrender fees and donations to provide medical services and care to the animals we receive.

 Option 2 - Online Only, Self-Supported Rehoming Options (not affiliated with CAP)